tanner-johnson2718/ESP32_Deluminator/README.md

 * The way we save eapol keys and the way the way the tcp server work is jank
 * Finish the table below
     * DOC
-    * mem
 * look into exactly what is happining when we crack
     * maybe make a python script for that
-* Push attacks doc to component headers
+* Turn wsl by passer into deauth agent
 * IP Logger
 * Check if a network has PMF
+    * RSN capabilitiesS
 * power analysis
 * Make AP hidden
 * Memory and Perfomance Analysis
 * enumeration of tasks, files, and memory
+* Finish readme
+    * show all user input mediums